-You May Have the Right to Reject Arbitration
+You Have the Right to Reject Arbitration for this Account

 You may reject the Arbitration of Disputes section but only if we receive from you a written notice of rejection within 30 days of your receipt of the Card after your Account is opened.
 You must send the notice of rejection to: Discover, PO Box 30938, Salt Lake City, UT 84130-0938.

 Your rejection notice must include your name, address, phone number, Account number and personal signature.
 No one else may sign the rejection notice for you.
 Your rejection notice also must not be sent with any other correspondence.
-However, if you previously had the chance to reject an arbitration agreement with us but did not, you may not reject it now.
-Rejection of arbitration will not affect your other rights or responsibilities under this Agreement or your obligation to arbitrate disputes under any other account as to which you and we have agreed to arbitrate disputes.
-If you once sent us a rejection notice on a different account or card, you must send us a new rejection notice or else this arbitration agreement will apply to any disputes with us relating to your other accounts or cards.
+Rejection of arbitration will not affect your other rights or responsibilities under this Agreement.
+If you reject arbitration, neither you nor we will be subject to the arbitration provisions for this Account.